-It’s no secret that Marvel’s Black Panther is rapidly approaching.
-As more and more details of the movie become released and trailers get dropped, the anticipation grows.
+It’s no secret that Marvel’s Black Panther was one of the most successful superhero movies of all time.
+As more and more details of the sequel become released and trailers get dropped, the anticipation grows.
 In truth, I wasn’t much of a fan of the character before I saw him in Captain America: Civil War but most of that can be blamed on my own ignorance.

 Man-Ape is the Ying to Black Panther’s Yang and is one of the quintessential Black Panther enemies.